 We evaluate patients for cardiovascular risk in relation to the benefit of your recommended cancer treatment, and provide cardiovascular therapies that reduce risk.
 Our intent is to maximize your survival.

 Using non-invasive imaging, including echocardiography, stress tests and cardiac MRI, we monitor the impact of your cancer treatment to quickly detect any damage to the heart muscle.
 When cardiotoxicity occurs, we collaborate with our oncology colleagues to assess the risks and benefits of continuing your cancer therapy versus the need to preserve cardiac function.
 We work with you to provide therapies to treat and repair heart failure and other conditions.

 The cardiotoxic effects of cancer therapies often occur years after treatment is complete (late cardiotoxicity).
 We identify patients at highest risk for late cardiotoxicity, and monitor patients in the years after cancer treatment, so that we can implement preventive therapies when needed.

 The Advanced Heart Failure Program at BIDMC brings together a multidisciplinary team of cardiologists and cardiac surgeons who are experts in diagnosing and treating all stages of heart failure using the latest advances.
 For patient referrals, please email us.

 Heart failure specialists and cardio-oncologists manage patients with cardiac amyloidosis.
 Technetium Pyrophosphate (PYP) scanning, cardiac MRI, endomyocardial and bone marrow biopsies are available.
-Please email us to refer a patient.
+Please see the Amyloidosis Clinic info or email us to refer a patient.